JuiPitale/ToDoApp/README.md

 # ToDoApp
-This is appm developement project using react js (functional approach)
+This is app developement project using react js (functional approach)